vchan2/vchan2.github.io/grade23.md

 * <a href="https://www.mathplayground.com/ASB_Index.html"> Math playground multiplayer games </a> - Compete against other players in a variety of games.
   * <a href="https://www.mathplayground.com/ASB_GrandPrixMultiplication.html"> Grand Prix multiplication racing game</a> - Compete against up to 3 other players in a racing game.
 You can move faster by answering multiplication questions correctly.
   * <a href="https://www.mathplayground.com/ASB_DragRaceDivision.html"> Drag Race division racing game</a> - Compete against up to 3 other players in a racing game.
 You can move faster by answering division questions correctly.
-  * <a href="https://www.mathplayground.com/ASB_Otter_Rush.html"> Otter exponents racing game</a> - Compete against up to 3 other players in a racing game.
+  * <a href="https://www.mathplayground.com/ASB_Otter_Rush.html"> Otter exponents racing game</a> - Compete against up to 11 other players in a racing game.
 You can move faster by answering division questions correctly.
+  * <a href="https://www.mathplayground.com/ASB_FourWheelFracas.html"> Four Wheel Fracas racing game</a> - Compete against up to 11 other players in a racing game.
+You can move faster by answering (very simple) algebra questions correctly.
 * <a href="http://plastelina.net/"> Plastelina</a> - Lots of online logic puzzles.
 * <a href="https://snap.berkeley.edu/snapsource/snap.html#present:Username=psafa&ProjectName=Numbers%20Game"> Arithmetic estimation game </a> - Estimate what number fits in the equation in order to hit the target.
 * <a href="http://www.4nums.com/challenge/play.php?p1=DrVince&id=0c36&cm=vincent.chan@renertschool.ca&info=scrkulss65hus6aQ"> 24 game - challenge me! </a>